saurabh-dighe/kubernetes/README.md

 ```

-### create vs update ?
+### create vs apply ?
 ```
-    create : creates the resources if the resource is not available. ( cannot update the values if the resource is already there .)
+    create : creates the resources if the resource is not available. ( cannot update the values if the resource is already there)

     apply  : apply can create the resouce and at the same time if the resource is already available, then it's going to upadte the value if you want.
 ```